Annuity Training Questions & Answers

 4. What does the CDI do to verify that all life agents that sell annuities have completed the required training?

-To verify that agents selling annuities have met the training requirements, the CDI provides an Annuity Training Report that enables insurers and agencies to verify their agents' course completion.
+To verify, agents selling annuities have met the training requirements, CDI provides an Annuity Training Report that enables insurers and agencies to verify their agents' course completion.
 The CDI has also placed the Annuity Training that was completed by the agents on the agent's Check Your License Status Page, under the "Continuing Education Link."